 - Pest infestation compromises a livable environment and should therefore be eliminated.

-- As it threatens the quality of living in the building, it is up to the landlord to arrange for pest control with the high chance of paying for it.
+- As it threatens the quality of living in the building, it is up to the landlord to arrange for pest control with a high chance of paying for it.

 - The landlord should be the one to pay for pest control if the infestation is caused by natural circumstances.
 He should also be the one responsible for hiring the service company.